lvgl/lvgl/docs/overview/style-props.rst

 Set the X coordinate of the object considering the set ``align``.
 Pixel and percentage values can be used.
-Percentage values are relative to the width of the parent’s content area.
+Percentage values are relative to the width of the parent's content area.

 .. raw:: html